Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Simulation setup

 \subsection{Initial and boundary conditions}

 Rather than attempting to model specific events, we are interested in exploring whether the shock-powered model can reasonably explain the brightest observed LRNe.
 Inspired by AT2018bwo \citep{Blagorodnova2021}, other progenitor mass determinations \citep{cai22}, and theoretical models \citep[e.g.,][]{klencki25}, we assume that LRNe arise from binaries with a total mass of about $M_*=20\,\msun$ and a characteristic size of about $a=10^{13}$\,cm.
 The initial conditions are composed of dynamical merger ejecta, pre-existing equatorially-concentrated CBM distribution, and a background wind-like density, which is present mostly for numeric reasons.
+We also include the possibility of a central radiation source with luminosity $L_\text{irr}$.

 We assume that the dynamical phase of the merger ejects $\mej = 2\,\msun$, which is compatible with simulations of stellar mergers showing that up to about $10\%$ of the mass of the binary is ejected \citep{lombardi02,glebbeek13}.
 Since we did not simulate the merger itself, we do not know the density and thermal structure of the ejecta.
 This is a significant complication with respect to studies of core-collapse supernovae, where an energetic thermal or momentum bomb placed at the center of a progenitor star produces a well-defined ejecta profile.
 In stellar mergers, the ejecta expand close to the escape velocity from the binary, and the details of the ejection process matter.
 Consequently, inspired by semi-analytic studies of supernovae \citep{Chevalier1989,mcdowell18,kurfurst20}, we decided to begin with homologous expansion and a broken power-law density profile,